-- 2. For the 64-bit SAFER famliy of ciphers (e.g K64, SK64, K128, SK128) the ecb_encrypt() and ecb_decrypt() functions are the same.
-So if you want to use those functions directly just call safer_ecb_encrypt() or safer_ecb_decrypt() respectively. - 3.
-Note that for "DES" and "3DES" they use 8 and 24 byte keys but only 7 and 21 [respectively] bytes of the keys are in fact used for the purposes of encryption.
-My suggestion is just to use random 8/24 byte keys instead of trying to make a 8/24 byte string from the real 7/21 byte key.

-4. Note that "Twofish" has additional configuration options that take place at build time.
-These options are found in the file "mycrypt_cfg.h".
+- 2. Note that for "DES" and "3DES" they use 8 and 24 byte keys but only 7 and 21 [respectively] bytes of the keys are in fact used for the purposes of encryption.
+My suggestion is just to use random 8/24 byte keys instead of trying to make a 8/24 byte string from the real 7/21 byte key. - 3.
+Note that "Twofish" has additional configuration options that take place at build time.
+These options are found in the file "tomcrypt_cfg.h".
 The first option is "TWOFISH_SMALL" which when defined will force the Twofish code to not pre-compute the Twofish "g(X)" function as a set of four 8×32 s-boxes.
 This means that a scheduled key will require less ram but the resulting cipher will be slower.
 The second option is "TWOFISH_TABLES" which when defined will force the Twofish code to use pre-computed tables for the two s-boxes q_0, q_1 as well as the multiplication by the polynomials 5B and EF used in the MDS multiplication.
 As a result the code is faster and slightly larger.
 The speed increase is useful when "TWOFISH_SMALL" is defined since the s-boxes and MDS multiply form the heart of the Twofish round function.